Walter-Odur/Differential-Protein-Expression-With-LIMMA-Proteomics/README.md

 ---

-## Citation

-If you use this tutorial in your work, please cite:

 ```
 Odur, W. & Kipuyo, H.E.
 (2025).
 Differential Protein Expression Analysis:
 Tamoxifen Response in ER+ Breast Cancer.
 Makerere University, MSc Bioinformatics.